ibireme/yyjson/doc/API.md

 }
 ```

 # Thread Safe
 yyjson does not use global variables, so if you can ensure that the input parameters of a function are thread-safe, then the function call is also thread-safe.<br/>

 `yyjson_doc` and `yyjson_val` is immutable and thread-safe,<br/>
 `yyjson_mut_doc` and `yyjson_mut_val` is mutable and not thread-safe.

+# Locale Dependent
+yyjson is locale-independent by default.

+If you build yyjson with `YYJSON_DISABLE_FP_READER` or `YYJSON_DISABLE_FP_WRITER` flag, yyjson will use `strtod` and `snprintf` to process floating-point numbers, and these two functions are locale-dependent.